 Video of the Day

-(While I did receive the iFloor 2 in exchange for an honest review, all of the following thoughts and opinions expressed below are my own and are not influenced by Tineco, in any way.)
+(While I did receive the iFloor 2 in exchange for an honest review, all of the following thoughts and opinions are my own and are not influenced by Tineco in any way.)

-The vacuum comes equipped with one clean water tank and a dirty water one.
-It uses a brush roller and an adaptor to plug into the wall for charging.
+The cordless vacuum comes equipped with one clean water tank and a dirty water tank.
+It uses a brush roller and an adapter to plug into the wall for charging.
 It takes four to five hours to fully charge, and if you don't use it too often, the brand says that you should charge it every three months.
-The vacuum is crafted for cleaning of sealed wood, tile, laminate, marble, and vinyl floors (basically, sealed hard floors).
+The vacuum is crafted for cleaning sealed wood, tile, laminate, marble, and vinyl floors (basically, sealed hard floors).
 It guarantees "up to 22 minutes of uninterrupted cleaning."

 I was impressed by how light and compact it was straight out of the box.
-It also comes with a plain, black stand for when you're not using it.
-Most of the parts can be cleaned using just water, some require a brush, which comes included (more on that later).
+It also comes with a plain black stand for when you're not using it.
+Most of the parts can be cleaned using just water.
+Some require a brush, which is included (more on that later).
 Other parts can be cleaned using a damp cloth or tissue.

 It also self-glides, which means it guides you across the floors when you're cleaning.
 And it's relatively quiet (definitely not as noisy as a regular vacuum).
-You just push the bottom part down (as with a normal one) and then use buttons to turn on and off, another button to spray the liquid, and another to "spot" clean — which means the vacuum will spray extra cleaner for tougher areas.
-You use regular water, and can add a bit of liquid cleaner (included with the product) for deeper cleaning.
+You just push the bottom part down (as with a normal one) and then use buttons to turn it on and off, another button to spray the liquid, and another to "spot" clean, which means the vacuum will spray extra cleaner for tougher areas.
+You use regular water and can add a bit of liquid cleaner (included with the product) for deeper cleaning.

 All in all, it's way less involved than bringing out the mop or vacuum.
-So it's great if you want to do some midday cleaning or you're in a rush.
-Or maybe, you want the floor to look good before you do an even deeper clean later.
+So it's great if you want to do some midday cleaning, if you're in a rush, or if you want the floor to look good before you do an even deeper clean later.

-One small con I noticed right away was that it's hard to get in those small corners.
+One small con I noticed right away was that it's hard to get in small corners.
 The end of the vacuum butts against the walls, meaning that any dust that gets pushed right up against the wall is hard to grab.
-I did see some reviewers mention that they still sweep, sometimes before using the vacuum (I did a quick sweep with a hand broom for the litter in the bathroom).
-It did make more sense to sweep the tough corners first before using it.
-But, this does add an extra step.
+I did see some reviewers mention that they still sweep, sometimes before using the vacuum.
+(I did a quick sweep with a hand broom for the litter in the bathroom.)
+It did make more sense to sweep the tough corners first before using it, but this does add an extra step.

 I was confused about the buttons at first, sometimes accidentally hitting the "off" button instead of the "spot" one.

-Other reviewers also complained about the smell — so it's something to keep in mind.
+Other reviewers also complained about the smell, so it's something to keep in mind.
 Is it worse than a dirty mop bucket?
 That's up to the user to decide, tbh.
-As opposed to a bucket you empty out, you have to disassemble some of the parts of the dirty water tank and re-assemble them when you're done.
+As opposed to a bucket you empty, you have to disassemble some of the parts of the dirty water tank and reassemble them when you're finished.

-If it works within your budget, the vacuum cleaner is definitely a good one to have in your tool box if you have a small space and want to save time.
-It would also, potentially, make a good fit for college students or recent grads.
-Just as long as they clean it properly!
+If it works within your budget, the vacuum cleaner is definitely a good one to have in your toolbox if you have a small space and want to save time.
+It would also potentially make a good fit for college students or recent grads as long as they clean it properly!